 Beginning in the second quarter of 2020, we performed a review of our real estate needs and initiated restructuring actions related to a real estate repositioning program that remains on-going.
-As a result of these actions, we incurred one-time charges of approximately \$1.1 million during the three months ended March 31, 2021, primarily associated with store closure costs.
+As a result of these actions, we incurred one-time charges of approximately \$29.1 million in the three and six months ended June 30, 2020.
+This one-time charge was primarily associated with the closure of our manufacturing facility in Kyle, Texas; the consolidation of several floors at our headquarters in Nashville, Tennessee; the closure and consolidation of many of our SmileShops, which is an ongoing evaluation; and the impairment of right of use assets and leasehold improvements at the closed SmileShops.
+During the three and six months ended June 30, 2021, we incurred on-time charges of approximately \$0.5 million and \$1.7 million, respectively, primarily associated with store closure costs.
 Given the uncertain operating environment and the shift to work-from-home, we made the strategic decision to align our rent costs with the current needs of the business, while also ensuring that we have sufficient capacity to support future growth.
 We continue to evaluate our properties to determine if we will further rationalize our footprint to better align with marketplace demand, including the direct and indirect effects of the COVID-19 pandemic.